cvxgrp/qcml/README.md

 Problem dimension must also be given at the recovery step to allow variables to be recovered from the solver output.

-(A future release will allow some dimensions to be inferred from the size of some inputs, at least in Python and Matlab.
-Another possible future change would remove the requirement to specify problem dimensions in the variable recovery step by embedding that information in the output of the problem formulation function.)
+(A future release may allow some dimensions to be inferred from the size of the inputs.  <!--Another possible future change would remove the requirement to specify problem dimensions in the variable recovery step by embedding that information in the output of the problem formulation function.-->)

 Parsing and canonicalization